PRISM will Produce High Purity and High Value Products In demand for Today's Emerging and Leading-edge Industrial and Metallurgical Applications

 The global market for powder metallurgy parts and powder shipments was at $20.7 billion in 2011 and was forecast to reach $26.5 billion in 2017.
 Thermal decomposition of metal carbonyl is one of the main methods of production of metal powders today.
 This method allows precise control of the size and the shape of powder particles.
 The carbonyl iron process produces high-yields of pure iron, has low operating costs, requires less capital investment and is highly automated.

-PRISM's Clear Hills resource, as reported in its NI 43-101 technical resource report, contains 182 million tonnes of contained iron and 2.45 billion pounds of contained vanadium pentoxide, will support many decades of production of carbonyl iron powders and vanadium electrolyte to meet increasing global demand.
+PRISM's Clear Hills resource, as reported in its NI 43-101 technical resource report, contains 182 million tonnes of contained iron and 2.45 billion pounds of contained vanadium pentoxide, will support many decades of production of carbonyl iron powder and vanadium electrolyte to meet increasing global demand.
+Cobalt has also been successfully recovered in preliminary carbonyl tests, and may be produced as a co-product.

 Coupled with reliable energy storage, renewable energy is one of the obvious ways to reduce the effect of greenhouse gasses on climate change.
 The world’s energy storage revolution is revving up, and energy storage will change the way the power grid operates.
 The ability to store renewable energy has long been a holy grail for clean energy, and large-scale battery storage is gaining momentum.